This Step: Get a Drivers License

 - Your learner’s permit (if applicable)

-- Social Security card (if older than 16)
+- Social Security card (if applicable)

-- A Certificate of Successful Completion of a 38-Hour Drivers Education Course or a Six-Hour Pre-Licensing Course approved by the Department of Public Safety & Corrections (17 and older only; does not apply to those 16 and 17 who have already presented the 38-hour certificate when applying for a learner’s permit)
+- A Certificate of Successful Completion of a 38-Hour Drivers Education Course or a Six-Hour Pre-Licensing Course approved by the Department of Public Safety & Corrections

 - Proper fees (cash only)

 - Current certificate of registration and proof of insurance for the vehicle you furnish for the road test*

 *You must provide a road test vehicle that bears a current safety inspection sticker and license plate validation sticker.

 Once you finish the road skills test, the examiner will discuss your errors and maneuvers you need to work on.
 If you don’t pass the road test, you can return at a later date to retest once you feel better prepared.
 If you don’t have a learner’s permit, the state may issue you one so you can practice.